 Having an amazing resume is not enough to succeed in college.
 Or a future career.

-You need to know how to market your story and convince others how you add value.
+Your daughter needs to know how to market her story and convince others how she can add value.

 Enter: Moms & Daughters Inc.

 Moms & Daughters Inc exposes young women and girls how to think like entrepreneurs and develop an entrepreneurial mindset.

 A young person with an entrepreneurial mindset does the following:

 - She adds homemade wheels to her heavy bookbag before they were commonplace.
 She sees solutions where others see problems

 - She holds a flashlight for a group photo because it’s too dark and no one else will step up.
 She is not afraid to lead and not be in the picture.

 - She sells cookies when her cheer team wins a spot at nationals and funds are tight at home.
 Opportunities push her past her fears of selling